Nonconvex regularization for sparse neural networks: General theory

 The condition $f\in \mathcal{W}(D)$ may appear restrictive, but it turns out that a large class of functions is included.
 In particular, when $\sigma$ is given by the ReLU function, all sufficiently smooth functions are contained in $\mathcal{W}(D)$.
 Moreover, if additionally $D = \R^d$, the quantity $\|f\|_{\mathcal{W}(\R^d)}$ can be explicitly computed.
 We will discuss this topic further in Section~\ref{sec:exact_rep}.

 Finally, we give an additional upper bound in the case of finite data.
-The representer theorem for the $\ell_1$ minimization (see, e.g., \cite[Sec.~2.2]{bach2017breaking}) claims that the problem~\eqref{eq:l1_problem} has a global solution with at most $K$ nodes.
-A similar but stronger version of the representer theorem holds for the problem~\eqref{eq:phi_problem}. \begin{theorem} If $\phi$ satisfies conditions~\ref{cond:phi_1} and~\ref{cond:phi_2}, and $\supp(\nu) = \{\,x_k\,\}_{k=1,\ldots,K}$ is a finite set with $K$ points (finite data case) then any local solution of \eqref{eq:phi_problem} has at most $K$ nodes. \end{theorem}
+The representer theorem for the $\ell_1$ minimization (see, e.g., \cite[Section~2.2]{bach2017breaking}) claims that the problem~\eqref{eq:L1_problem} has a global solution with at most $K$ nodes.
+A similar but stronger version of the representer theorem holds for the problem~\eqref{eq:Phi_problem}, which is proved in Appendix~\ref{sec:representer}. \begin{theorem} If $\phi$ satisfies conditions~\ref{cond:phi_1} and~\ref{cond:phi_2}, and $\supp(\nu) = \{\,x_k\,\}_{k=1,\ldots,K}$ is a finite set with $K$ points then any local solution of \eqref{eq:Phi_problem} has at most $K$ nodes. \end{theorem}